xeluxee/competitest.nvim/README.md

 #### Storing testcases in multiple text files
 - To store testcases in multiple text files set `testcases_use_single_file` to false
 - Files naming shall follow a rule to be recognized.
 Let's say your file is called `task-A.cpp`.
 If using the default configuration testcases associated with that file will be named `task-A_input0.txt`, `task-A_output0.txt`, `task-A_input1.txt`, `task-A_output1.txt` and so on.
-The counting starts from 0\
+The counting starts from 0
-Of course files naming can be configured: see `testcases_files_format` in [configuration](#configuration)
+- Of course files naming can be configured: see `testcases_input_file_format` and `testcases_output_file_format` in [configuration](#configuration)
-- Testcases files can be put in the same folder of the source code file, but you can customize their path (see `testcases_directory` in [configuration](#configuration)).
+- Testcases files can be put in the same folder of the source code file, but you can customize their path (see `testcases_directory` in [configuration](#configuration))

 #### Storing testcases in a single file
 - To store testcases in a single file set `testcases_use_single_file` to true
 - Testcases file naming shall follow a rule to be recognized.
 Let's say your file is called `task-A.cpp`.
-If using the default configuration testcases file will be named `task-A.testcases`.
+If using the default configuration testcases file will be named `task-A.testcases`
-Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
+- Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
-- Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration)).
+- Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration))

 Anyway you can forget about these rules if you use `:CompetiTestAdd` and `:CompetiTestEdit`, that handle these things for you.